Chicago by Night: Overview

 Chicago by Night is a setting sourcebook for the tabletop role-playing game Vampire: The Masquerade, where players take the roles of vampires.
 The book describes Chicago and gives storytellers information to build a campaign set there, with its history and geography reinterpreted for the setting as one of the cities with the largest populations of vampires, and home to some of the most powerful.
 The vampires and other supernatural beings inhabiting Chicago, and the relationships between them, are detailed as non-player characters for storytellers to use in their campaigns, along with descriptions of the local vampire politics and hierarchies; characters include recurring ones from the story "Forged in Steel" in the Vampire: The Masquerade first-edition rulebook and from the adventure module Ashes to Ashes.
 Chicago by Night has a sandbox-style design, with encounters, intrigues, local urban legends and story hooks for storytellers to use.
+Characters from the Vampire mythos are woven into real-life Chicago, including their involvement with landmarks such as Meigs Field, the Biograph Theater, and the UIC campus, as well as how the Kindred have influenced the history of the city and its geography.

 The setting is updated between editions to account for the passage of time and for events that have occurred in the overarching narrative in Vampire: The Masquerade: for example, the character Lodin is killed in a werewolf attack on the Chicago vampire community in the 1993 book Under a Blood Red Moon, which is reflected in the second edition of Chicago by Night, which depicts the local vampire community trying to recover.
 The third edition advances the setting further to account for the time that has passed since the previous editions, and covers the vampire clan Lasombra's entry into the Camarilla sect in the Vampire: The Masquerade continuity.
 It also adds Lasombra vampires as playable characters to Vampire: The Masquerade's fifth edition (abbreviated V5), with rules for their game mechanics, including their Oblivion discipline.